ezachrisen/tinycache/README.md

 # Tinycache
-Tinycache is a minimal, thread-safe, expiring key/value store for strings
+Tinycache is a minimal, concurrency-safe, expiring key/value store for strings

 # Usage
 ``` go